kinectron/kinectron/README.md

 ### Accessing Individual Joints

 The startTrackedJoint function allows to you access just one joint from a tracked body and perform a callback on that specific joint.
+The joint maintains the unique tracking ID property from its body.
+Use joint.trackingId to access the ID.

 ```
 kinectron.startTrackedJoint(kinectron.HANDRIGHT, drawRightHand);